ClouDesire/docusaurus/docs/platform.md

 * **Janine**: open-source PDF invoice generator
 * **Vivace**: API to calculate a background color from an image (used for products logo into the marketplace)

+### Syndication modules

+* [**Openstack-connector**](modules-openstack.md): enables the provisioning of new Openstack tenants (users and project) upon customer order placement, in prepaid and pay-as-you-go mode.
+* [**vCloud-connector**](modules-vcloud.md): enables the provisioning of new VDC (organizations) upon customer order placement on VMware vCloud Director 9.5 infrastructure, in prepaid and pay-as-you-go mode.
+* [**OKD-connector**](modules-okd.md): enables the provisioning of OKD projects upon customer order placement on OKD 3.11 dedicated infrastructure, in prepaid and pay-as-you-go mode.
+* **Microsoft-connector**: allows the integration of Cloudesire with Microsoft CSP to enable the selling of Microsoft licenses and Azure resources
+* **Kong-connector**: allows the integration of Cloudesire with Kong API management solution to enable selling of API products into the marketplace

 ### Deployer workflow